WAN, TSUNG-LUN ALAN

 What is actually "deficit linguistics" in one context may actually be a matter of "difference" which is based on vital sociolinguistic realities of identity, creativity and linguistic and cultural contact -- Braj Kachru (1991)

-I received my PhD degree from the University of Edinburgh.
-I am a postdoctoral researcher in medical humanities at National Cheng Kung University.
+I earned my Ph.D. in Linguistics from the University of Edinburgh, where I conducted research on the sociophonetics of deaf accents.
+Prior to my current role, I was a postdoctoral researcher in medical humanities at National Cheng Kung University.

-I am an alumnus of National University of Singapore, where I took my master's in linguistics.
-I obtained my bachelor's of science in geography at National Taiwan University.
+Additionally, I am an alumnus of the National University of Singapore and National Taiwan University.

 Google scholar profle